Planning a trip to New York City? On a budget?

 Day 4: Top of the Rock.
-Located in Midtown Manhattan, Top of the Rock is within walking distance many other popular destinations like Rockefeller Center, Times Square and the Museum of Modern Art, which is always free for children under age 17.
+Located in Midtown Manhattan, Top of the Rock is within walking distance many other popular destinations like Rockefeller Center, Times Square, Broadway shows and the Museum of Modern Art, which is always free for children under age 17.

 CityPASS is easy to use and a good value.
 We would consider it on a return trip to New York or in one of the other cities where CityPASS is sold.
-You can also find CityPASS in Atlanta, Boston, Chicago, Houston, Philadelphia, San Francisco, Seattle, Southern California, Tampa Bay, Dallas and Toronto.
+You can find CityPASS in other big cities across the U.S. and Canada.